ory/docs/docs/docs/ecosystem/sqa.md

 - by setting the yaml configuration key (if supported) `sqa.opt_out=true`.

-Disabling telemetry does not have any downsides, except for us not being able to improve the product.
-Note that ORY always sends minimal ping with version information once on start up.
+Disabling telemetry does not have any downsides, except for us not being able to improve the project.
+Note that Ory always sends minimal ping with version information once on start up.

 ## Data Privacy